knative/docs/community/slack-guidelines.md

 ### What if you have a problem with an admin

-Send a DM to another listed Admin and describe the situation, or if it’s a code of conduct issue, please send an email to steering-private@kubernetes.io and describe the situation
+Send a DM to another listed Admin and describe the situation, or if it’s a code of conduct issue, please send an email to knative-code-of-conduct@googlegroups.com and describe the situation.

 ## Bots, Tokens, and Webhooks